carbon-language/carbon-lang/docs/design/generics/details.md

 #### Acyclic rule

-**FIXME: Left off here.**

-A cycle is when a query, such as "does type `T` implement interface `I`?", considers an impl that might match, and whether that impl matches is ultimately dependent on whether that query is true.
+A cycle is when a query, such as "does type `T` implement interface `I`?", considers an `impl` declaration that might match, and whether that `impl` declaration matches is ultimately dependent on whether that query is true.
 These are cycles in the graph of (type, interface) pairs where there is an edge from pair A to pair B if whether type A implements interface A determines whether type B implements interface B.

 The test for whether something forms a cycle needs to be precise enough, and not erase too much information when considering this graph, that these `impl`